lakshw1n/Niwhskal.github.io/_posts/2020-12-30-Learning-from-a-worm.md

 ---
-title: "Learning from a worm"
+title: "Learning from a worm [upcoming]"
 excerpt: "The neuronal system of the Nematode, Caenorhabditis Elegans"
 ---
 Expected soon